contao/docs-archive/manual/en/01-Installation.md

 When it comes to manually updating a Contao installation, you can either upload the whole Contao download archive to the server (replacing files) or you can upload only the files that have been modified since the last update (synchronizing files).
-Either way you choose, you should always back up the following files and folders - just in case there is an error or you accidentally override them.
+Either way, you should always back up the following files and folders - just in case there is an error or you accidentally override them:

+* `files/*`
 * `system/config/dcaconfig.php`
+* `system/config/initconfig.php`
+* `system/config/langconfig.php`
 * `system/config/localconfig.php`
-* `system/config/langconfig.php`
 * `templates/*`
-* `files/*`

 This will back up your local configuration, your custom templates and your files.